 Akiane is a rather private person and intentionally keeps a low profile.
-She is focused on her art, her family, life balance.
-Since age 14 Akiane, her parents, and siblings have lived in 15 countries.
+She is focused on her art, her family, and life balance.
+Since age 14 Akiane, her parents, and siblings have lived in over 15 countries.
 The Kramarik’s have traveled the world because they love sharing Akiane’s art while experiencing other cultures.
 Akiane often creates paintings that are influenced by her experiences from abroad.
 In 2012 through 2014 the Heaven was For Real book and movie featuring “Prince of Peace,” Akiane’s most famous painting of Jesus, became a media phenomenon.
-Akiane met Colton Burpo for the first time on the Katie Couric show.
+To the surprise of many, Akiane met Colton Burpo for the first time on the Katie Couric show.

 Where Is Akiane Kramarik Now?

-Before her return to the United States a few years ago, Akiane lived and painted near Sydney Australia where she has since been granted a Permanent Resident status.
-Since 2016 Akiane and her family have been residing on a small patch of land that is just a train ride away from Chicago, Illinois.
+Before her return to the United States, Akiane lived and painted near Sydney Australia where she has since been granted a Permanent Resident status.
+In 2016 Akiane and her family moved to Illinois where they lived on a small patch of land that is just a train ride away from Chicago.

 Since back in Midwest America Akiane has remained busy painting and has created a series of smaller canvases called – Tea Room Paintings – many of these are featured in 2018 Calendar by Art & SoulWorks.
 These smaller canvases are accompanied by a short time-lapse video of Akiane creating her painting.
 As an example, you can watch Akiane as she paints a majestic lion – titled Focus - by clicking here.

 Akiane’s Christmas present, a new puppy, and painting companion.